Sinus implant

 A Sinus implant is a medical device that is inserted into the sinus cavity.
 Implants can be in conjunction with sinus surgery to treat chronic sinusitis and also in sinus augmentation to increase bone structure for placement of dental implants.

 Types

 Maxillary implant

-A maxillary implant is an implant that is placed between jaw and the maxillary sinuses.
-It is inserted during a sinus lift or augmentation and used to increase the amount of bone to support dental implants.
-Implants are either inserted after drilling or by using a non-drilling method known as the osteotome technique.
+A maxillary implant is an implant that is placed between the jaw and the maxillary sinuses.
+It is inserted during a sinus lift or augmentation, and is used to increase the amount of bone to support dental implants.
+Implants are either inserted after drilling, or by using a non-drilling method known as the osteotome technique.
 Issues such as bulging within the sinuses can occur with maxillary implants.

-Maxillary implants can also be made using Choukroun's technique with subsinus filling material.
+Maxillary implants can also be made by using Choukroun's technique with subsinus filling material.
 The material is used to stimulate natural bone regeneration.
-A clinical study of this technique detailed all patients within the study had continuous stable implants six months after placement.
-It also showed vertical bone gain in all subjects.
+A clinical study of this technique detailed that all patients within the study had continuous stable implants six months after placement.
+It also showed a vertical bone gain in all subjects.